oicr-gsi/shesmu/plugin-tsv/README.md

 ## Table-based Lookup Functions
 These are Shesmu functions create from TSV dictionaries.
 A file ending `.lookup` must contain tab-separated values.
 A `.commalookup` is the same but uses comma-separated values instead of tab-separated.
+Lines starting with `#` are ignored.

  The first row defines the types of the columns using a Shesmu type name (`string`, `boolean`, `integer`, `path`, `date`).
 Each subsequent row contains